 Type "copy tulips.jpg f:" and press "Enter". "tulips.jpg" indicates the file name with file extension and "f:" is the drive letter of the SD card.
 Once you've finished, just type "exit" and press enter.

 As you may have noticed, transferring files is not a difficult task at all, however there are situations where you need to automate this process to avoid losing information.
-AOMEI Backupper is a professional data backup and synchronization software that you can use to automate the data transfer processes and in this way, you will save a lot of time and effort.
+Wondershare UBackit is a professional data backup software that you can use to automate the data transfer processes and in this way, you will save a lot of time and effort.

 Below I will show you how to use it.

 Step 1: Go to File Backup

-Once you've downloaded and installed the software, go to "File Sync", you can find this option into the "Backup" section
+Once you've downloaded and installed the software, go to "File Backup", you can find this option into the "Create New" section.

 Step 2: Add a source folder

 Before going further, I recommend creating a new folder or designate an existing one in your PC to store all the information you want to transfer to the SD card, by this way you'll always have the information to be transferred organized.
-Click on the "Add folder" to choose the folder you want to transfer from PC to SD card and click Select to continue.
+Choose the folder you want to transfer from PC to SD card and click Select to continue.

 Step 3: Choose a target location

 Step 4: Schedule the Backup

-Transferring information from your PC to your SD card is not difficult, several methods allow this process to be carried out without problems, however, if you consider that it is a process that you will have to carry out constantly in the future, you can rely on professional software such as AOMEI Backupper.
+Transferring files from PC to SD card is not difficult, several methods allow this process to be carried out without problems, however, if you consider that it is a process that you will have to carry out constantly in the future, you can rely on professional software such as UBackit data backup.
 This tool was designed to optimize and automate all kinds of data transfer and backup processes.
 It will be enough to do a couple of clicks and the software will take care of the rest, saving you a lot of time and effort.